fmeringdal/distributedkv/README.md

 # Distributed key value store
-This is a distributes key value store optimized for large values (like files).
+This is a distributed key value store optimized for large values (like files).